sannya07/Data-Structures-and-Algorithms/README.md

 Graphs:
 - Input: We can take input by using adjacencyList(Graphs_02) and adjacencyMatrix(Graphs_01).
 - Traversals: There are 2 ways in which a graph can be traversed (1) BreadthFirstSearch(BFS.java) (2) DepthFirstSearch(DFS.java)
+- Number of provinces: We used the approach of traversals, Each time you start a DFS/BFS from an unvisited node, it indicates that you have found a new connected component (province).
+You increment the province count each time this happens.
+This is also a leetcode question https://leetcode.com/problems/number-of-provinces/description/